Firefighters Make Gains Against California Fires

 "It's always easier to have a single point of focus rather than two.
 Now we can focus on the challenge of the Ranch Fire," he said.

+Late Monday, officials announced that a firefighter had died while combating the Mendocino Complex fires; no further details were made available.

-So far the Mendocino Complex fires have destroyed 139 homes and 119 structures.
+So far the fires have destroyed 139 homes and 119 structures.
 It is currently threatening more than 1,500 others.

 Cal Fire predicts the Mendocino fire will be fully contained by Sept.
 1.